hfarruda/doces/README.md

 - `number_of_iterations` - number of iterations the model runs for;
 - `phi` - a float number which controls the receiving filter;
-- `posting_filter` - an integer from 0 to 5 to set which function filters posting activity;
+- `posting_filter` - an integer from 0 to 5 to set which function filters posting activity, according to the below specification.
 - `receiving_filter` - ;
 - `b` - ;
 - `feed_size` - ;